leafo/lapis/docs/html_generation.md

 HTML.
 If you're interested in a more traditional templating system see the [etlua Templates guide]($root/reference/etlua_templates.html).
-This mechanism for generating HTML code is mainly intended to be used with moonscript, but it can also be used in lua code.
+This mechanism for generating HTML code is mainly intended to be used with moonscript, but it can also be used in Lua code.

 ## HTML Builder Syntax